-- New Project: The Chair of Comparative Politics at Goethe-University Frankfurt cooperates with the University of Darmstadt (Dr. Michael Stecker) and the University of Oldenburg (Dr. Michael Jankowski) in designing a Smart Vote Application for the upcoming local elections in the state of Hessia in March 2021.
-The tool will be available in 32 selected communities across Hessia.
+- New Project: The Chair of Comparative Politics at Goethe-University Frankfurt cooperated with the University of Darmstadt (Dr. Michael Stecker) and the University of Oldenburg (Dr. Michael Jankowski) in designing a Smart Vote Application for the local elections in the state of Hessia in March 2021.
+The tool was available in 33 selected communities across Hessia.
 Further information can be found under www.kommunalwahlkompass.de

 - Just Published: Zittel, Thomas.
 2020.
 The beliefs of parliamentary candidates on electoral democracy.
 Who are the guardians of democracy and what motivates them? in: Lieven de Winter, Rune Karlsen, Hermann Schmitt (Hg.).
 Parliamentary Candidates Between Voters and Parties.
 A Comparative Perspective.
 London: Routledge, S. 196-217.
 Info hier.